 The Challenge of a Fire Damaged Home

-A house touched by fire presents unique challenges.
+A house touched by fire, or that has sustained fire damage, presents unique challenges.
 The evident fire damage is just the tip of the iceberg.
 Underneath, there may be hidden structural issues, smoke damage that’s hard to eradicate, and potential issues with electrical systems that can scare away potential buyers.
 These challenges can substantially reduce the market value and appeal of the property.

 Exploring Your Options